Common ringtail possum: Taxonomy

-Pseudocheirus peregrinus occidentalis, called the Western ringtail possum, found in the south west of the country.
-Taxonomic opinion favours regarding this as a separate species, Pseudocheirus occidentalis, though the currently contradictory evidence would not allow this recommendation to be formalised.
+Pseudocheirus occidentalis (Ngwayir, or the Western ringtail possum), found in the south west of Australia, used to be considered a subspecies of Pseudocheirus peregrinus; however, it is now formally considered a separate species.

 Description

 The common ringtail possum weighs between 550 and 1100 g and is approximately 30–35 cm cm long when grown (excluding the tail, which is roughly the same length again).
 It has grey or black fur with white patches behind the eyes and usually a cream-coloured belly.
 It has a long prehensile tail which normally displays a distinctive white tip over 25% of its length.
 The back feet are syndactyl, which helps it to climb.
 The ringtail possum's molars have sharp and pointed cusps.

 Distribution and habitat

 The common ringtail possum ranges on the east coast of Australia, as well as Tasmania and a part of southwestern Australia.
 They generally live in temperate and tropical environments and are rare in drier environments.
 Ringtail possums prefer forests of dense brush, particularly eucalyptus forests.
 The common ringtail possum and its relatives occupy a range of niches similar to those of lemurs, monkeys, squirrels, and bushbabies in similar forests on other continents.
 It is less prolific and less widespread than the common brushtail possum.